bonsai-rx/docs/articles/documentation-style-guide.md

 ## Article formatting guide

-In docfx, articles are written in [Markdown](https://dotnet.github.io/docfx/docs/markdown.html?tabs=linux%2Cdotnet) and rendered with the [Markdig](https://github.com/xoofx/markdig) parsing engine.
+In `docfx`, articles are written in [Markdown](https://dotnet.github.io/docfx/docs/markdown.html?tabs=linux%2Cdotnet) and rendered with the [Markdig](https://github.com/xoofx/markdig) parsing engine.
 Refer to these links for more information on how to format content in markdown.

 When writing articles, please follow the [MSDN writing tips](https://learn.microsoft.com/en-us/style-guide/global-communications/writing-tips).
 In particular: